Serpens Establishment, Ophiuchus

 “I’m Ferris Hart.
 Cancerian.”
 She extended her hand.
 “I work in the Assignment Department.”

-Jericho stared at her extended hand for a moment before he accepted the gesture.
+Jericho stared at her hand for a moment before he shook it.
 For some odd reason, her face lit up at this and she cleared her throat and straightened her uniform.

 “Please follow me, and I’ll introduce you to who you’ll be working with.”